-The Friuli Colli Orientali region in Northeastern Italy is famed for its extraordinary wines and one of its unmissable bottles is Terlato Family Vineyards’ 2018 Friuli Pinot Grigio.
-A tangy white wine, it offers floral flavours of peach and pear mixed with aromas of stone fruit and honeysuckle.
+The Friuli Colli Orientali region in Northeastern Italy is famed for its extraordinary wines, and one of its unmissable bottles is Terlato Family Vineyards’ 2018 Friuli Pinot Grigio.
+A tangy white wine, it offers floral flavors of peach and pear mixed with aromas of stone fruit and honeysuckle.
 It’s medium-bodied and has a complexity far beyond its price point.

-Its appellation is widely recognised as one of the best regions for luxury Pinot Grigio in the world and this wine in particular pays homage to that fact with its expressive character.
+Its appellation is widely recognized as one of the best regions for luxury Pinot Grigio in the world, and this wine in particular pays homage to that fact with its expressive character.
 Its accessible price makes this wine an easy choice for a summer evening dinner.
 Pair it with seafood or subtle chicken dishes for best results.

 Best Pinot Gris: Terlato Family Vineyards Friuli Pinot Grigio 2018

-Riesling is one of the top white grapes in the world and the best bottles usually come from Germany.
+Riesling is one of the top white grapes in the world, and the best bottles usually come from Germany.
 Usually known for its strong floral aroma, it’s a wine that’s best enjoyed sparingly, sip by sip.
-Robert Weil’s 2018 offering is an intensely rich and creamy Riesling, stuffed to the brim with ripe mandarin orange, papaya and mango flavours to produce a classic of its variation.
+Robert Weil’s 2018 offering is an intensely rich and creamy Riesling, stuffed to the brim with ripe mandarin orange, papaya, and mango flavors to produce a classic of its variation.

 Best Riesling: Robert Weil Kiedrich Grafenberg Riesling Spatlese 2018

-This 2016 Shiraz is famed for its bold, earthy flavours and dry palate.
+This 2016 Shiraz is famed for its bold, earthy flavors and dry palate.
 It’s a wine with class, offering a brick-red core and plenty of rich tannins.
 The 2016 is a blend of 95 percent Shiraz and 5 percent Cabernet Sauvignon; full-bodied and incredibly powerful.
-It’s mostly made up from black fruit notes but promises a huge range of flavours when delving deeper through each sip.
+It’s mostly made up from black fruit notes but promises a huge range of flavors when delving deeper through each sip.

-It’s a powerful wine with an impressively long finish, drawing out hints of star anise and savoury spices with oak, chocolate and vanilla to end.
+It’s a powerful wine with an impressively long finish, drawing out hints of star anise and savory spices with oak, chocolate, and vanilla to end.
 An elegant bottle, it promises creaminess on the palate and a stunning fruitiness with every mouthful.

 Best Syrah: Penfolds St. Henri Shiraz 2016

-It’s an example of everything a good Zinfandel should be, combined with remarkable fruit flavours, a deep ruby-purple colouring and a dash of acidity to round it off.
+It’s an example of everything a good Zinfandel should be, combined with remarkable fruit flavors, a deep ruby-purple coloring, and a dash of acidity to round it off.
 This is a dynamic wine that’s ready to be enjoyed on a relaxing weekend.

 Best Zinfandel: Carlisle Papera Ranch Zinfandel 2017

 The 2006 Chateau Latour has a great potential to increase with value over time.
-Currently sold for around $1,500, it’s an impressively deep, dark red wine made up of 77 percent Cabernet Sauvignon, 16 percent Merlot, 4 percent Cabernet Franc and 3 percent Petit Verdot.
-It’s broad, savoury and rich with a unique finesse in the fruit and full of complex tannins.
+Currently sold for around $1,500, it’s an impressively deep, dark red wine made up of 77 percent Cabernet Sauvignon, 16 percent Merlot, 4 percent Cabernet Franc, and 3 percent Petit Verdot.
+It’s broad, savory, and rich with a unique finesse in the fruit and full of complex tannins.

 In 2016, Chateau Latour released the last of its prestigious 2000 batch—a welcomed decision as all previously released bottles were quickly snapped up.
 This is a wine that, while best to mature for a while yet, promises to dance on your tastebuds when finally opened and enjoyed.
 Save it, and count down the days until you finally give in and open it.